 Heat loss through the building fabric is calculated by taking the u-value of each material used in the house.
 The u-value, measured in W/m², or Watts per square metre, tells you how much energy is lost for every 1°C difference between the two sides of the material.
 It’s relatively easy to find out the u-value of common materials and calculate this loss for a house or for a room.
 If you have a material with a poor u-value then you can generally improve it with insulation.
 The more insulation you put in the lower the u-value.

-Air leakage or vetilation heat loss in a house is harder to measure and control.
+Air leakage or ventilation heat loss in a house is harder to measure and control.
 We need a certain level of fresh air to replenish the air that we breathe so there is guidance for how many air changes an hour each room in a house should have.
 The problem is that if there is too much air leakage we lose our expensively heated air much faster than we need to, resulting in bigger heating bills and colder rooms.
 We are not going to consider air leakage in any detail here, although as houses get better insulated to reduce heat loss through the fabric then the heat lost through air leakage starts to become more significant.

 How u-values have dropped over the years

-Table 1: U-values By Building Component
+Table 1: U-values By Building Component For New Homes

 We have started the table with 1970.
 Why?
 Well it was the oil crisis of the 70’s which made the government first seriously think about reducing energy usage.
 The crisis drove changes in the 1976 Building Regulations which set minimum insulation levels for the first time.
 Before 1976 the standard cavity wall had not changed much since the end of the 19th Century.
 The violet highlight shows that walls and ceilings were the first areas that got a focus from the Building Regulations, with floors and windows following on later.
 Until 1994 you could still put a single glazed window in a house (u-value 4.8).
 When double glazing became a requirement the standard was set at 3.1 (what the double glazing industry could achieve at the time).
 In 2002 stricter regulations were introduced for windows for both new houses and also for replacement windows in existing houses.

-So what do these improvements mean for a typical house? – A 3-bedroomed House Example
+So what do these improvements mean for a typical house?

 To illustrate the impact of the changes in u-values over the years let’s take an example house built in each decade.
-Our simplified 3-bedroomed two storey example house is a rectangular box 10 metres long x 5 metres wide x 5 metres high (we don’t count the pitched roof as part of the house as we will insulate the floor of the loft).
+Our simplified 3-bedroom two storey example house is a rectangular box 10 metres long x 5 metres wide x 5 metres high (we don’t count the pitched roof as part of the house as we will insulate the floor of the loft).
 We assume that the occupants try to keep all the rooms at 20°C for 15 hours per day whilst the outside temperature is at zero (0°C); that the floor is a suspended timber floor with clay underneath.
 We will take a house with a cavity wall construction insulated to the standard prevailing at the time of build; we will also assume that air leakage is equivalent to 1.5 air changes per hour (we briefly use this figure to compare ventilation heat loss with fabric heat loss).

 Using the dimensions above gives us the following for our simplified 3-bedroomed house: